Image: ShutterStock

 6. Breastfeed your baby

-Exfoliation promotes new skin growth that will be healthier and tighter than the old skin.
-It also improves blood circulation, which creates new skin and promotes elasticity (11).
-Use a loofahiXA natural sponge used for exfoliating and cleansing the skin or a bath brush to scrub on your belly while taking a bath.
+Exfoliation helps in removing dead cells and promotes new skin growth that will be healthier and tighter than the old skin.
+It is believed to improve the appearance of the skin.
+Use a loofahiA natural sponge used for exfoliating and cleansing the skin a sponge, or a bath brush to scrub your belly while taking a bath (11).

 Some homemade exfoliating scrubs you may try: